kubkon/kubkon.github.com/_posts/2013-10-19-interior-penalty-functions.md

 ## Cython & Python implementation

-To finish off this blog post, I've included an exemplary implementation of the exterior penalty method for the presented problem in Cython and Python.
-Why Cython?
-With Cython, it is very easy to hook into the C-based GNU Scientific Library (which in turn provides the most popular unconstrained optimisation algorithms), and then execute the code from the Python level as a C extension to said language.
+To finish off this blog post, an exemplary implementation of the interior penalty method in Cython and Python.
+Like in the previous post, numerical minimisation is performed using algorithms provided by the GNU Scientific Library.

 The objective function to be minimised writted in Cython:

 {% highlight cython %}
 from cython_gsl cimport *

-from libc.math cimport pow
+from libc.math cimport pow, log

 cdef double min_f(double x, void * params) nogil:
     # Extract params
     cdef double * ps = <double *> params
-    # Compute penalty
+    # Compute interior penalty function
-    cdef double penalty = pow(ps[0], ps[1])
+    cdef double barrier = (-1) * ps[0] * log(x - 1)
+    # Compute original function value
     cdef double f = pow(x, 2)

-    # If outside feasible region, add the penalty
-    if 0 > (x - 1):
-        f = f + 1 / penalty * pow(x - 1, 2)

-    return f
+    return f + barrier
 {% endhighlight %}

 And C extension to Python that uses Brent's minimisation method provided by the GNU Scientific Library:

 {% highlight cython %}
-def solve(initial_point, penalty, k):
+def solve(initial_point, penalty):
     """
     Minimises Cython function min_f using Brent's method, and returns the result of the minimisation.